 (part of the Washington Secretary of State's office).

 Public Policy Task Force

-Are you interested in LGBT and/or small business policy issues?
+Are you interested in LGBTQ and/or small business policy issues?

 Attendance FREE and is open to all GSBA members